microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 2. In Postman, make an API call with the `GET List Patient Observations by Results Composite Copy` request.
 Then modify the value of the `http://loinc.org|8462-4` (diastolic blood pressure) and see if you can get different search results.

-Learn more about date search in FHIR at https://www.hl7.org/fhir/search.html#date.
+To learn more about composite searches in FHIR, please visit [here](https://build.fhir.org/search.html#combining).

 ## Step 3 - Using Search Result Parameters
 1. Using the FHIR Search Postman collection provided, search for Patients using the following search results parameters: ```_summary=count```, ```_total=accurate```.